My New Year’s skincare resolution?

 I know, I say that every year.
 But this year I’ll actually do it.

-Cos I’ve discovered a clever technique that should make it faster and easier (and I’m all for making anything faster and easier).
+I’ve discovered a clever technique that makes body exfoliation faster and easier (and I’m all for making anything faster and easier).
 It’s called dry brushing.

 What’s Dry Brushing?